'Racism ... Just Gets A New Face': Virginians React To Leadership Controversies

 "I mean, what's the point?
 Was it a joke, was it fun?
 How do I know that your mentality has changed?" he questions.

 Northam and Herring have both apologized, saying they understand now how offensive their actions were.
-But neither have offered their resignations.
+But neither has offered his resignation.

-And that's okay to Chanta Massenburg.
-She thinks people should be given second chances, especially if they're remorseful.
+And that's OK to Chanta Massenburg.
+She thinks people should be given second chances, especially if they are remorseful.

-She points to the apostle Paul, who was first a murderer before he became the man who spread God's word.
+She points to the Apostle Paul, who was first a murderer before he became the man who spread God's word.

 "Sometimes some of the greatest accomplishments have come from people who have had shady histories or, you know, bad histories," Massenburg says.
 "And I for one don't feel its my place to judge or hang it over someone's head if they're willing to change."

 Massenburg adds that the philosophy even applies to politicians.
-And if they've learned a lesson, they both still might have good they can do in office.
+And if they have learned a lesson, they both still might have good they can do in office.

 This report, provided by Virginia Public Radio, was made possible with support from the Virginia Education Association.